-The May 31, 2018 and February 28, 2018 accounts payable - related parties balances of \$1,718,931 and \$1,664,845 respectively, comprised primarily of deferred salaries of the Company's Executive Officers and certain employees; directors' fees; expense reimbursements; and deferred interest payments on a 12% Subordinated Notes owed to the Company's President and Chief Executive Officer.
+The August 31, 2018 and February 28, 2018 accounts payable - related parties balances of approximately \$1.8 million and \$1.7 million respectively, were comprised primarily of deferred salaries of the Company's Executive Officers and certain employees; directors' fees; expense reimbursements; and deferred interest payments on a 12% Subordinated Notes owed to the Company's President and Chief Executive Officer.
 Payment of these deferred items has been delayed until the Company's cash flow situation improves.